All Episodes

 So the basic point is going to be whatever we're going to admit now was harmful.

-Oh, we've got this other one, it's safe.
+Oh, we've got this other one.

 What do you mean safe?

-I think what you mean is it's new, and we don't know what the harms are.
+I think what you mean is it's new and we don't know what the harms are.

-Um, well, Tylenol doesn't cause cause race syndrome.
+Well, Tylenol doesn't cause Ray syndrome.

-Like that's it.
+Like, that's it.

 That's what you know.

-The thing, the thing that has just been taken off the market or stopped being recommended because it has a known harm, a singular known harm, which is not trivial, but it is a singular known harm.
+The thing that has just been taken off the market or stopped being recommended because it has a known harm, a singular known harm, which is not trivial, but it is a singular known harm.

 Well, we know that this doesn't cause that.